Calbee Group (UK) Limited Tax Strategy Statement

 · The use of advisers with the relevant expertise where specialist advice is required.

-· The Calbee (UK) Limited Head of Finance is responsible for overseeing the tax affairs of the UK group and reporting back to the Board.
+· The Calbee Group (UK) Limited Finance Director is responsible for overseeing the tax affairs of the UK group and reporting back to the Board.

 Tax is not a key business measure nor is it a driver for undertaking transactions.
 Consequently, we do not engage in aggressive tax planning.